 For many parents, the kiddos head back to school in the coming days or weeks.
 Which always brings up the important question: how can I find before or after school child care FAST?

-In the first part of this video series, I discuss four tips for finding before or after school care.
-This type of child care can be the most difficult to find so make sure to check out the video and comment if you have any questions!
+In the first part of this two-part guide, we share four tips for finding before or after school care.
+This type of child care can be the most difficult to find, so read on and reach out if you have any questions!

 If you aren’t currently a member of our community, we’d love to have you join!